sikessle/htwg-lab-cloud/README.md

 - Run `vagrant up` in this folder to bring the machine up
 - `vagrant ssh` to ssh in machine
 - `vagrant destroy` to clean up everything and delete all traces

+## Without Vagrant

+Manually configure VirtualBox VM:

+- eth0: NAT
+- eth1: Host-Only, no DHCP, static ip: 192.168.35.129
+- eth2: Bridged, ip: 192.168.1.111

+IP of eth2 can be changed, then you have to change it as well in devstack/local.conf.
+Look out for LAB_CLOUD_PUBLIC_IP and FLOATING_RANGE.
+They should match your local network.
+For example: If you have the IP 192.168.0.20, then your router probably is in 192.168.0.1/24 subnet.
+Then configure the LAB_CLOUD_PUBLIC_IP=192.168.0.111 and FLOATING_RANGE=192.168.0.128/25.